bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 2. Define a serial port in Marlin, to activate the port used by the TFT.
 3. Make sure the same BAUDRATE is defined in Marlin and the firmware of your TFT (config.ini)

+In case one of the three points above is not done right, "No printer attached" will be shown at the top of the screen in touchscreen mode This is because the TFT can not "see" the mainboard through the serial cable.

 **Do the following, to be able to use the Marlin emulation mode of your screen.**

 A: In case your TFT does **not** have an EXP connector at all (TFT28 v1 for example), you can not use the Marlin emulator mode.